| Title: | Penalized Synthetic Control Estimation |

 The lambda sequence is an exponentially increasing sequence where The minimum lambda is always 1e-11, the max lambda is determined by the data.

-A list of the lambda sequence, the associated weights, and the mses.
-If
+the associated weights, and the mses.
+If there are multiple treated units,

-, the list will also contain diagnostic information about
+the list will also contain diagnostic information about the solvers.

 This function finds out if the treated unit is in the convex hull of the donor units.